Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/Elastic-Load-Balancer.md

 #### **Classic Load Balancer (CLB)**
 - **Legacy**: An older type of load balancer that supports both Layer 4 and Layer 7 traffic.
 - No web socket support and http2 support
-- waf is not compatible with this.
+- WAF is not compatible with this.

 ### **Key Concepts and Features**